-B.4 Role of Student
+B.5 Role of Student

-- To ensure participation in all mock drills for evacuation. - Understand what is appropriate and inappropriate behaviors. - Report any kind of inappropriate behavior to the admin team or teachers - School student council representatives are the representatives of the student body.
-As per their roles and responsibilities, they shall ensure the well-being of their fellow students and will duly convey and share students' concerns and issues with the higher authorities.
+- i.
+To ensure participation in all mock drills for evacuation. - ii.
+Understand what is appropriate and inappropriate behaviors. - iii.
+Report any kind of inappropriate behavior to the admin team or teachers. - iv.
+School student council representatives are the representatives of the student body.
+As per their roles and responsibilities, they shall ensure the well-being of their fellow students and will duly convey and share students' concerns and issues with the higher authorities. - v.
+To strictly refrain from bringing to school any item not relevant to academic pursuits. - vi.
 The students will sign an undertaking to not use social media and restricted sites in school or outside school premises and parents/guardians need to read and sign the school ICT policy and BYOD agreement every year.
 They need to monitor and support their child's use of devices so that learners can fully benefit from the opportunities that the digital environment offers while being protected from online risk and potential harm.